Two-Day Getaway to Green Bay

 For all-in-one dining and lodging, try St. Brendan's Inn, an Irish-theme boutique hotel with posh rooms and a cozy restaurant that starts meals with warm brown Irish bread.

-Start with a hot skillet breakfast at longtime favorite Julie’s Cafe.
 Morning is a great time to visit the free Bay Beach Wildlife Sanctuary, a wooded 700 acres filled with wildlife and interpretive displays.
 Across the street, the charmingly retro Bay Beach Amusement Park offers classic rides for just 25 or 50 cents.

 For lunch, Cheese Cake Heaven promises hearty sandwiches that are as good as the 100-plus varieties of cheesecake.